 If you're one of the many people I've seen asking what good a flex shaft is, this video is for you.
 If you're one of those people who use a tumbler or a Dremel for polishing and other metalsmithing tasks, this video is for you, too.
 Even if you're one of those people who has used a flex shaft before, this video is also for you, because it can show you new and better ways to use the flex shaft to achieve even better results--such as with a drill press and other specialty accessories and holders that allow you to work with both hands free.

-Order the Intro to the Flex Shaft with Travis Ogden DVD (or instantly download the video) to learn about all the parts of the flex shaft and maintaining them--as well as how to master the flex shaft's uses for metalsmithing and lapidary tasks.
+Order the Intro to the Flex Shaft with Travis Ogden DVD to learn about all the parts of the flex shaft and maintaining them--as well as how to master the flex shaft's uses for metalsmithing and lapidary tasks as well as all kinds of uses for jewelry making that you probably haven't even thought of!

 Filed under: chain maille, jewelry design, metal clay, stone setting, metalsmithing, jewelry making, riveting, stone cutting, jewelry tools, lapidary, Earring Making, Jewelry Supplies